Mizaruuu/osu-RyuK-s-super-cool-skins/Skins.md

 # If a link is down it means that it is being updated, just wait a few minutes.

-# Some of the skins RyuK uses might be private or unfinished and may not be listed,
+# Some of the skins RyuK uses might be private or unfinished and may not be listed.

 # In other cases it is not listed, please wait a bit as it most likely isn't uploaded due to the skin being new most of the time.